philoye/fontunstack/readme.markdown

 BASIC USAGE
 -----------

-After including jQuery and the FontUnstack javascript file, call it with a CSS-style font stack declaration on the element of choice. **Make sure you wrap the entire declaration in quotes**.
+After including jQuery and the FontUnstack javascript file, call `fontunstack()` on a jquery selector and a class will be added to each element with the font that is actually be used.

+So for example, assuming this CSS:

+    body {
+      font-family: "obscure font", Palatino, Georgia, Times, "Times New Roman", serif;
+    }
+    h1 {
+      font-family: "Gill Sans", "Helvetica Neue", Helvetica, sans-serif;
+    }

+and assuming Gill Sans and Palatino were installed, this might result in:

     $(document).ready(function() {
-      $("body").fontunstack( ' "obscure font", Palatino, Georgia, Times, "Times New Roman", serif ' );
-      $("h1").fontunstack( ' "Gill Sans", "Helvetica Neue", Helvetica, sans-serif ' );
-    });

-Assuming Gill Sans and Palatino were installed, this might result in:
+      $("body").fontunstack();
+      $("h1").fontunstack();
+    })

+Then the following classes would be applied:

     <body class="set_in_palatino">
       <h1 class="set_in_gillsans">Heading</h1>